 Termites cause billions of dollars in damage across the United States each year.
-Termite damage in Northern Virginia can easily average $2,000 or more from a single occurrence.
+Termite damage in Northern Virginia can easily average $2,000 or more worth of damage from a single infestation.
 Just like brushing your teeth, changing the oil on your car or seeing your doctor for regular checkups, preventative inspections and preventative treatments can help protect your home.
 Here are some frequently asked termite questions.

 Yes, the four major kinds of termites in the United States are dampwood, drywood, Formosan and subterranean.